-The S12 CPU is a high-speed, 16-bit processing unit that has a programming model identical to that of the industry standard M68HC11 central processor unit (CPU).
+S12 CPU is a high-speed 16-bit processing unit:

-- Full 16-bit data paths support efficient arithmetic operation and high-speed math execution - Supports instructions with odd byte counts, including many single-byte instructions.
-This allows much more efficient use of ROM space. - Extensive set of indexed addressing capabilities, including: - Using the stack pointer as an indexing register in all indexed operations - Using the program counter as an indexing register in all but auto increment/decrement mode
+- Full 16-bit data paths supports efficient arithmetic operation and high-speed math execution - Includes many single-byte instructions.
+This allows much more efficient use of ROM space. - Extensive set of indexed addressing capabilities, including: - Using the stack pointer as an indexing register in all indexed operations - Using the program counter as an indexing register in all but auto increment/decrement mode - Accumulator offsets using A, B, or D accumulators - Automatic index predecrement, preincrement, postdecrement, and postincrement (by -8 to +8)